BobWritesCode/server-directory-website/README.md

 ![Manage Game page](./README_Images/site_manage_game.png)
 </details>

 For game management there are two sections.
-You can either choose a game from the dropdown menu that already exists in the database, or click the '+' icon to add a new game to the database.
+You can either choose a game from the dropdown menu that already exists in the database to update, or click the '+' icon to add a new game to the database.

 - [Adding A Game](#adding-a-game),
 - [Updating A Game](#updating-a-game).